WHAT'S IT ALL ABOUT...

 The gender pay gap refers to the difference between men and women’s hourly earnings.
 Many confuse this with pay inequality, which is when men and women are paid differently despite carrying out work of the same value.
 Unlike pay inequality, the gender pay gap isn’t illegal – it can still stem from underlying discrimination or gender stereotypes, but this isn’t always the case.

 When we look at individual industries, the gender pay gap becomes wider than the national average, with companies in sectors like finance, travel and construction reporting significantly higher pay gaps.
-Virgin Money recently reported that their pay gap was 38.4%, while Tui Airways revealed that their pay gap was a staggering 47.3%.
+Barclays Investment Bank reported that their pay gap was 44.1%, while EasyJet revealed that their pay gap was a staggering 47.9%.

 Admittedly, it’s easy to point the finger when we see statistics like this, but organisations are complex and there are many other factors aside from gender discrimination which can and do influence pay gaps.